 Hi Celes, [how would you recommend] organizing one interests for maximum productivity?
-I know a lot of people, myself included who are passionate about lots of things, and while it’s sound advice to just hone in on the few things that really matter, there’s always the idea creep where you keep getting little project ideas and little offshoot projects etc… These can weigh down progress.
+A lot of people, myself included are passionate about lots of things, and while it’s sound advice to just hone in on the few things that really matter, there’s always the idea creep where you keep getting little project ideas and little offshoot projects etc… These can weigh down progress.
 I’ve been really focusing on just a few things and for the most part it’s working for me but I’d really love to hear your take on it. — Jeff

-Too Many Ideas, Too Little Time
+Too Many Ideas, Not Enough Time

 - Create new content — Write new articles

-- Explore new marketing strategies (Check out new social media sites, etc)
+- Explore new marketing strategies (Check out new social media sites, etc.)

-- Create a new personal development ebook / product
+- Create a new e-book

-- Create ebook versions of successful past challenges
+- Create e-book versions of successful past challenges

 - Collaborate with a similar-size blog to create a product or service

-- Create a blogging ebook (for readers interested in blogging)
+- Create a blogging e-book (for readers interested in blogging)

 - Conduct a new challenge

-- Grow my Facebook page
+- Grow my Facebook page and Twitter

 - Approach literary agents to explore book deal opportunities (for traditional publishing)